Long-term Causal Inference Under Persistent Confounding via Data Combination: Problem Setup

 \subsection{Three Groups of Short-term Outcomes}

-To address general persistent confounding, we must need additional information.
-In this paper, we consider leveraging \emph{multiple short-term outcomes}.
-In particular, we consider \emph{three groups} of potential short-term outcomes $S(a) = \prns{\Sa(a), \Sb(a), \Sc(a)} \in \Scal_1 \times \Scal_2 \times \Scal_3$, and their actual counterparts $S_{i} = \prns{\Sa, \Sb, \Sc}$, both sorted in a temporal order.
-We assume the following conditional independence assumption for the potential short-term and long-term outcomes. \begin{assumption}[Sequential Outcomes] For $a \in \braces{0, 1}$,
+To address general persistent confounding, we need some additional structure on the short-term outcomes.
+In this paper, we consider leveraging \emph{multiple, sequential short-term outcomes}.
+In particular, we consider a partitioning of the short-term outcomes into \emph{three groups} sorted in a temporal order, writing the potential short-term outcomes as $S(a) = \prns{\Sa(a), \Sb(a), \Sc(a)} \in \Scal_1 \times \Scal_2 \times \Scal_3$ and their observed counterparts as $S = \prns{\Sa, \Sb, \Sc}$.
+Given this partitioning, we assume the following conditional independence structure for the potential short-term and long-term outcomes. \begin{assumption}[Sequential Outcomes] For $a \in \braces{0, 1}$,

-\end{assumption} \Cref{assump: CI} holds when the short-term and long-term outcomes can be directly affected by \emph{only} outcomes immediately preceding them, but \emph{not} outcomes further in the past (see \Cref{figure: DAG-b}).
-This captures the sequential structure of the short-term and long-term outcomes.
-For example, it holds when the potential outcomes follow autoregressive structural equations of suitable orders (see \Cref{ex: linear} below for a simple instance).
-Note that previous literature with multiple short-term outcomes usually view them as a whole and do not distinguish each individual outcome \citep[\eg, ][]{athey2019surrogate,kallus2020role} nor leverage their internal structure.
-In contrast, our paper exploits their sequential structure, which is encapsulated in the conditional independence in \Cref{assump: CI}.
-As we will show in \Cref{sec: identification}, this sequential structure turns out to be very useful in addressing the persistent confounding challenge.